5 Steps to Create Trucking Invoices That Get You Paid

 1. Keep invoices professional.

-As a business owner, you have several options when it comes to invoicing a customer.
-Choose the most efficient and cost-effective option for your business; that doesn’t necessarily mean the cheapest.
-Spending hours manually creating invoices can take time, and that’s time you could use finding loads and increasing profits.
-Keep invoices clear and professional, and include detailed, accurate information.
-Remember, clients won’t pay an invoice that doesn’t makes sense to them.
-If you’re not quite ready to invest in a trucking management system (TMS), create a simple invoice template you can use over and over again.
-Include:
+Keep trucking invoices clear and professional, and include detailed, accurate information.
+Remember, clients won’t pay an invoice that doesn’t make sense to them.
+Choose the most efficient and cost-effective option for your business.
+If you’re not quite ready to invest in a trucking management system (TMS), create a simple and professional invoice template that is clean and concise.

 - The invoice number and date you’re sending the invoice.

-- The name and address of the person or company being billed.
+- The name and address of the person or company you’re billing.

 - Details of the job that was completed: